 Windows 10 (Side Note)

 I was really surprised about the presence of wbadmin on Windows 10.
-That means, you can also backup your VMs on Windows 10 Pro, your home lab.
+Thanks to Tom who noticed and commented that the -hyperv parameter is not available on Windows 10.

 See you next time with PowerShell again!